craftercms/docs/source/reference/modules/engine/configuration.rst

 In this section we will highlight some of the more commonly used properties in the configuration of Crafter Engine.
 For most properties, please see the  ``server-config.properties`` file, and for additional configuration files and properties, see :ref:`engine-configuration-files`.

 ..
 TODO
-.. list-table:: Configuration Properties
+.. list-table:: Common Configuration Properties
     :header-rows: 1

     * - Property
       - Purpose

-    * - :ref:`engine-root-Folder`
+    * - :ref:`engine-root-folder`
       - Allows you to set the content root folder
     * - :ref:`engine-turn-off-show-error`
       - Allows you to turn off showing errors in line with content